JS Takanami: Construction and career

-On 16 November 2016, Takanami entered New Zealand waters to celebrate their navies 75th anniversary.
-She departed on 22 November.
+On 16 November 2016, Takanami entered New Zealand waters to celebrate their Navy's 75th anniversary at the International Naval Review.

-In February 2020, the ship deployed to the Middle East to undertake, according to the Japanese government, an "intelligence-gathering deployment to protect vital oil shipments from the region".
+In February 2020, the ship was deployed to the Middle East to undertake, according to the Japanese government, an "intelligence-gathering deployment to protect vital oil shipments from the region".
 The vessel carried out its duties independently of the US-led International Maritime Security Construct.